solidity-evm-knowledgebase/solidity-testing/README.md

 Foundry would then call our functions in a random order and using random data.

 P.S: In foundry invariants usually means stateful fuzzing, and fuzzing means stateless fuzzing

+#### Handler-Based Testing

+Setup an Invariants contract where we define our invariants.
+In the setup function we will target a handler contract.

+The handler contract will call functions of our contract in specific ways and make sure that the environment is set to properly fuzz test the contract.